bhyde/cl-one-time-passwords/README.md

 OTP, one time passwords, provide a way to do authentication based on a shared secret without revealing that secret on the communciation channel.

 Two well specified ways of generating OTPs are:
- * HOTP - An HMAC-Based One-Time Password Algorithm
+ * HOTP - An HMAC-Based One-Time Password Algorithm, i.e. RFC 4226
- * TOTP - Time-Based One-Time Password Algorithm
+ * TOTP - Time-Based One-Time Password Algorithm , i.e. RFC 6238

 These are commonly used as one factor in two factor authentication systems.
 For example Google uses these.
 For example Google's